Demographics of Banja Luka: Historical population

 Banja Luka city - 13,566 citizens, Muslims 67.71%, 19.8% Orthodox.

 As the city was industrialized and wider urbanization of the surrounding areas took place, Orthodox Serbs that typically inhabited surrounding rural areas (due to Ottoman feudal system) were incorporated into the city's urban structure.
-Bosnian Muslims claim that their drop of percentage in the city's population was partly influenced by the Agrarian Reform of 1918, which ordered major landowners to transfer land to those who tilled it, who in this region were mostly Orthodox Serbs.
-The Agrarian Reform was introduced as means to dismantle the old Bosnian feudal system.
-Bosnian Muslims claim that the reform was abused to change the ethnic makeup of the region in the long term.
-Bosnian Serbs claim that Agrarian Reform was introduced to return the land stolen from the Christian people by the Ottoman Empire.
-Because the city was in the center of the Bosnian Krajina region, with a predominant Orthodox Serb majority, the Serb population of Banja Luka has steadily increasing.

 Banja Luka is the seat of the Roman Catholic Diocese of Banja Luka and home to the Cathedral of St. Bonaventure.

 During World War II most of Banja Luka's prominent Serbian and Sephardic Jewish families were deported to nearby Croatian concentration camps, such as Jasenovac and Stara Gradiška in Croatia.
 Today, Banja Luka's Jewish community is virtually non-existent.
 A spike in Serbian immigration was mostly noted after the earthquake of 1969, when the city has seen a boom in housing construction.

 In 1991 the city of Banja Luka was still an ethnically mixed city (with a relative Serb majority), while on the municipal level there was an evident Serb majority of 54.6%.